1 Part Course |

 VAT Registration Issues

 VAT registration can be a complex issue.
-Compulsory or voluntary, large business or small, it is impacted by the business’s own activities, outsourcing policies, international scope and the likely partial exemption position.
+Compulsory or voluntary, large business or small, it is impacted by the business’s activities, outsourcing policies, international scope and the likely partial exemption position.
 This section will give you the tools to understand your own or your clients’ VAT registration obligations or opportunities

 • Types of entity - company, LLP, LP, partnership, trust